 Therefore, the ship gets more powerful methane maneuvering nozzles.
 These will have a specific pulse of 300-350 seconds and fuel will be injected into them only by pressure from the tanks.
 Current compressed nitrogen nozzles have a specific pulse of only about 60 seconds.
 The more powerful methane jets will allow the boat to turn more smoothly before landing, without having to rely on the engines.

 So far we’ve only been talking about Starship, but as Musk confirmed during the presentation, the ship will need a giant Super Heavy carrier to travel to Earth’s orbit.
 It has also undergone several changes since the last presentation.
-The most obvious difference is the six landing legs. was originally supposed to land directly on the ramp, so legs would not be needed, but this plan has so far gone.
+The most obvious difference is the six landing legs.

 The number and placement of Raptor engines on the Super Heavy is also different.
 According to new data, the engines should be up to 37, but Musk admits that the figure is not final.
 However, he said the Super Heavy will probably have at least 24 Raptor engines.